rawnly/splash-cli/README.md

 ### How can I contribute?

 Hi thank you for the interest!
-[Here](/.github/CONTRIBUTING.md) you can find all what you need to know about and [here](/documentation/ROADMAP.md) you can find some things that I'd like to improve.
+[Here](/.github/CONTRIBUTING.md) you can find all that you need to know about and [here](/documentation/ROADMAP.md) you can find some things that I'd like to improve.

 ## :space_invader: Related Stuff
 - [Splash CLI Website](https://splash-cli.app) &mdash; Powered by [`Next.js`](https://nextjs.org) you can take a look at the code [here](https://github.com/splash-cli/splash-cli-website/).